-Cielo is a publicly traded company on the CSE using the trading symbol CMC and also on the OTCQB using the trading symbol CWSFF.
-Don Allan is the President, CEO and COB.
+Cielo is a publicly traded company on the TSXV using the trading symbol CMC and also on the OTCQB using the trading symbol CWSFF.
+We also trade on the Frankfurt (36.F) exchange in Germany.

-Cielo owns the 100% of the commercial facility in Aldersyde.
+Cielo owns 100% of the pilot commercial facility in Aldersyde.

 Renewable diesel uses renewable feedstocks to produce a very similar diesel to fossil derived diesel.
 This allows a higher mixed blend ratio to biodiesel (in fact, renewable diesel is so similar in chemical makeup to fossil diesel it can be burned unmixed into diesel engines, compared to the vastly different chemical makeup of bio diesel which can only be safely blended in small percentage).
-Renewable diesel has very little water compared to biodiesel which allows it to be used 12 months per year.
+Renewable diesel has very little water compared to biodiesel which allows it to be used 12 months per year in colder climates.
 Biodiesel is made mostly from agriculture feedstocks, such as canola and soybeans.
-Cielo has a large advantage over biodiesel on production costs, as they use waste for feedstock that costs pennies per liter, where agriculture crops cost approximately $.80 or more per liter.
+Cielo believes that it has a large advantage over biodiesel on production costs, as it uses waste for feedstock that costs pennies per liter, where agriculture crops cost approximately $.80 or more per liter.
 To date, Cielo has bench model tested 63 feedstocks in their patented process, to convert waste into renewable diesel, naphtha and kerosene.

 Cielo can receive all fibrous materials including organics, wood waste (sawdust, bark, paper recycling products, cardboard, railroad ties, etc.), tires, municipal solid waste, blue box recycling, and all 7 type of plastic.
 Currently the Aldersyde facility is converting wood waste to fuel.

 Yes, Cielo is not a waste company.
-Cielo works with industrial companies as well as recycling companies.
-These companies will deliver a waste feedstock that is clear and free of metal, rock, dirt and glass.
+We would work with industrial, waste management and recycling companies.
+These companies would deliver a waste feedstock that free of metal, rock, dirt and glass.
 They will also remove some of the water content as well as a pre-grind of the waste.

 We are currently focused on renewable diesel, naphtha and kerosene (aviation/marine fuel).

-The process of pyrolysis is using high temperature, high pressure and burns the waste streams producing a toxic ash to dispose of and high emissions.
+The process of pyrolysis uses extremely high temperature and pressure, which burns the waste streams.
+This produces a toxic ash to dispose of, along with high emissions.
 The capex for a facility using pyrolysis is considerably higher than Cielo’s facility build costs, resulting in much lower ROI.

 Yes, while only 2 of 7 plastics are typically recyclable, Cielo can convert all 7 types of plastic.
 This is especially important as the plastic recycling business is in terrible shape.
-Asia is no longer taking our plastic waste from North America.
-Cielo’s business model is migrating to not only convert the plastic we have here in Canada and the US but also to become an importer of plastic waste.
+Asia is no longer taking plastic waste from North America.
+Cielo’s business model intends to migrate to not only convert the plastic we have here in Canada and the US but also to become an importer of plastic waste.
 In doing so, Cielo can clean up plastic waste from all affected countries and our world oceans.